ethereum-optimism/community-hub/src/docs/protocol/withdrawal-flow.md

    - `data` - The calldata for the withdrawal transaction

 1. When `op-proposer` [proposes a new output](https://github.com/ethereum-optimism/optimism/blob/develop/op-proposer/proposer/l2_output_submitter.go#L322-L329), the output proposal includes [the output root](https://github.com/ethereum-optimism/optimism/blob/develop/op-proposer/proposer/l2_output_submitter.go#L287-L314), provided as part of the block by `op-node`.
-   This new output root is affected by `L2ToL1MessagePasser.sentMessages`, and can be used to prove it.
+   This new output root commits to the state of the `sentMessages` mapping in the `L2ToL1MessagePasser` contract's storage on L2, and it can be used to prove the presence of a pending withdrawal within it.